Skip to content

 Warning

 on a blue background cell (color code indicating that the table is defined in another sheet, see below).
-Variation or Env table in Excel format is discribed in the Tables section.
+Variation or Env table in Excel format is described in the Tables section.

-Colors are used to identify the columns which name and reference objects, as indicated in the following table which is recalled in the General sheet:
+Colors are used to identify the columns which name and reference objects, as indicated in the following table which is recalled in the DeepLines sheet:

 Options list